 Section 1226 of the FY2017 National Defense Authorization Act (S. 2943, P.L.
-114-328) requires the DNI, as well as the Secretary of State and the Secretary of the Treasury, to each submit quarterly reports to Congress on Iranian missile launches in the one preceding year, and on efforts, if any, to impose sanctions on entities assisting those launches.
+114-328) requires the DNI, as well as the Secretary of State and the Secretary of the Treasury, to submit quarterly reports to Congress on Iranian missile launches in the preceding year, and on efforts to impose sanctions on entities assisting those launches.
 The provision sunsets on December 31, 2019.

-Iran asserts that conventionally armed missiles are an integral part of its defense strategy and the tests will continue.
+Iran asserts that conventionally armed missiles are an integral part of its defense strategy and they will not accept any new curbs on Iran's missile program.
 Iran argues that it is not developing a nuclear weapon and therefore is not designing its missile to carry a nuclear weapon.
-Iranian officials say they will not negotiate any new curbs on Iran's missile program.